Wiki · Concept · Last reviewed June 19, 2026

 AI Red Teaming

-AI red teaming is the practice of deliberately probing AI systems for harmful capabilities, unsafe outputs, policy failures, misuse pathways, and weaknesses in safeguards before or after deployment.
+AI red teaming is structured adversarial testing of AI models, products, agents, and deployment workflows for harmful capabilities, unsafe outputs, policy failures, misuse pathways, and weak safeguards.

 Definition

-AI red teaming adapts adversarial testing traditions from security, defense, and reliability engineering to AI systems.
+AI red teaming adapts adversarial testing traditions from security, defense, safety engineering, and reliability work to AI systems.
 Red teamers try to make a model or product reveal dangerous behavior, bypass safeguards, expose hidden capabilities, fail under realistic user flows, or create harms that ordinary benchmark testing misses.
+It asks what can go wrong under pressure, not whether a leaderboard score looks good.

 Why It Matters